• Skip to primary navigation

 Dressing added to other ingredients.

+Combine.
 Stir well until everything is coated with dressing.
 Check the seasoning and add more salt and pepper, if desired.

+Serve or refrigerate.
 The salad can be served immediately or you can cover the bowl and refrigerate it to serve later.

 Creamy turkey salad in a bowl.

-Serve your turkey salad on a wrap, if you like.
+Turkey wrap: Serve your turkey salad on a wrap, if you like.
 Put a big scoop of the salad on the wrap and add some baby spinach leaves or lettuce.
 Roll it all up tightly and stick a fancy toothpick in it to hold it together.

-The salad can be served on a croissant, bun, or sandwich bread (with tender leaf lettuce (pictured).
+Turkey sandwich: The salad can be served on a croissant, bun, or sandwich bread (with tender leaf lettuce (pictured).
 If you have leftover rolls from your Thanksgiving dinner, they would be perfect with the turkey salad.

-If you’re feeling bloated from a carb overload (all that stuffing, rolls, casseroles, and pie!), feel free to serve the turkey salad on a bed of crisp lettuce.
+On greens: If you’re feeling bloated from a carb overload (all that stuffing, rolls, casseroles, and pie!), feel free to serve the turkey salad on a bed of crisp lettuce.

-Wondering what to serve with your turkey salad?
+Sides: Wondering what to serve with your turkey salad?
 It can be a light meal all by itself, you can check the refrigerator for any more leftovers, or simply serve the salad with chips.

 • Not a fan of turkey?
 Or maybe there isn’t enough turkey left over.
 In either case, cooked chicken is a fine substitute.

-• Feel free to substitute or add any of the following: sliced red or green grapes, toasted nuts of any kind (or sunflower seeds), chopped apples, raisins, chopped green bell pepper, fresh parsley, etc.
+• Add-Ins: Feel free to substitute or add any of the following: sliced red or green grapes, toasted nuts of any kind (or sunflower seeds), chopped apples, raisins, chopped green bell pepper, fresh parsley, etc.

 • Looking for something different?
 Try curried chicken salad or avocado chicken salad.
+You can substitute cooked turkey in either of the recipes.

 Turkey salad on a croissant.